hlaingmyatmon06-source/Electricity-bill-payment-/README.md

 # Electricity-bill-payment-
-Website for managing and paying electricity bills with user authentication, bill generation and payment tracking.
+Website for managing and paying electricity bills with user authentication, bill generation and payment.